Chinese Coins with Flower

 rim (chonglun 重轮) was

-done intentionally
+done intentionally to indicate

-to indicate that the coin was
+that the coin was equal in value

-equal in value to 50 ordinary cash
+to 50 ordinary cash coins.

 This coin has a diameter of 35 mm